RCIC-UCI-Public/website-rcic/docs/source/slurm/slurm.rst

 PI may request a Slurm lab account by sending a request to hpc-support@uci.edu and specifying the following information:

-* PI name and UCINetID
+* PI name and UCInetID
-* Name and UCINetID of the researchers, graduate students or other collaborators to add to the account.
+* Name and UCInetID of the researchers, graduate students or other collaborators to add to the account.
 They will be be able to charge CPU hours to the  lab account.

 ..  * Optional: names of  *account coordinators*.
 Account coordinators are lab members who will able to manage the group